Phillip B Gottfredson: A Biography of Relational History

 A Sacred Vow: The Historian’s Mission

-Gottfredson is the only known non-Native historian in Utah to have spent more than twenty years immersed in Native American communities.
-This commitment was not merely academic; it was a response to a profound request from his Indigenous mentors.
-As Gottfredson reflects:
+Gottfredson is the only non-Native historian in Utah known to have spent over twenty years living among Native American communities.
+His dedication was more than academic.
+It was his answer to a meaningful request from his Indigenous mentors.
+Gottfredson explains:

 "I was so grateful to all Native Americans who trusted in me and gave generously of their time to help me.
 I asked what I could do to repay them for their kindness.
 They told me, 'Nothing.
 What we ask is that you teach your people what we have taught you.
 They will listen to you because you are white.'
 I made a sacred vow I would do as they asked of me, and I have kept my promise."

-This vow informs his role as a historian for the Timpanogos Nation and his principal work, My Journey to Understand Black Hawk’s Mission of Peace (2019, Archway/Simon & Schuster).
-His writing serves as a companion to his great-grandfather’s 1919 text, re-centering the narrative on Black Hawk’s actual goals of sovereignty and peace.
+This promise shapes his work as a historian for the Timpanogos Nation and his main book, My Journey to Understand Black Hawk’s Mission of Peace (2019, Archway/Simon & Schuster).
+His writing is a companion to his great-grandfather’s 1919 book and brings the focus back to Black Hawk’s real goals of sovereignty and peace.

 Professional Recognition & Philosophy